Power-Components/livewire-powergrid/README.md

 ### Action Methods

-These methods are available on `Button` class.
+These methods are available on the `Button` class.

 | Method | Arguments | Result | Example |
 |----|----|----|----|